-The amounts reported in this column represent the aggregate grant date fair value of the stock options and restricted stock granted to our named executive officers during the years ended December 31, 2014 and 2013, as computed in accordance with Accounting Standards Codification Topic 718.
-The assumptions used in calculating the aggregate grant date fair value of the stock options and restricted stock reported in this column are set forth in Note 11 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2014.
-The amounts reported in this column reflect the accounting cost for these stock options and restricted stock, and do not correspond to the actual economic value that may be received by our named executive officers from the stock options and restricted stock.
+(1) The amounts reported in this column represent the aggregate grant date fair value of the stock options granted to our named executive officers during the years ended December 31, 2017 and 2016, as computed in accordance with Accounting Standards Codification Topic 718 (without regard to forfeitures).
+The assumptions used in calculating the aggregate grant date fair value of the stock options reported in this column are set forth in Note 10 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2017.
+The amounts reported in this column reflect the accounting cost for these stock options, and do not correspond to the actual economic value that may be received by our named executive officers from the stock options.